Recommendations

 Gaston, a French waiter, wins a large sum of money in a gambling pool and embarks on a wild spending spree while his sweetheart, Musette, who has always been practical and thrifty, ridicules his irresponsible actions.
 Gaston is beset by two society crooks who almost succeed in swindling him of his winnings, but the clever resourcefulness of Musette brings him to his senses.

-The influence of Harry F. Millarde in On Ze Boulevard can be felt in the way modern Comedy films handle stylistic flair.
+The influence of Harry F. Millarde in On Ze Boulevard can be felt in the way modern Crime films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1927 release set a high bar for atmospheric immersion.

 Dir: Harry F. Millarde